alixjaffar/Roblox-UI-Library/README.md

 ```

-# How to initialize the library, so everything will gt created
+# How to initialize the library, so everything will get created
 ```
 Library:Init()